cabloy/zova/cabloy-docs/cabloy-pro/resources/articles/ioc-cross-module.md

 ## 3. Access Services across modules

-Next, we access the Service of the module `test-home` in the newly created Service
+Next, we access the Service of the module `a-demo` in the newly created Service

 ```diff
 import { BeanBase, Local } from '@cabloy/core';